Janine Paul, Manager

 Julie DeGraw, dean of students

-This office is located in first Hauenstein in Riley Court.
-Included in this administrative area are: residence halls, health service, advising international students, orientation of new students, conduct process, multicultural programs, bookstore, food service, Marbeck Center, religious activities, conferences, counseling and the Career Development Center.
+This office is located in first Schultz Hall in Riley Court.
+Included in this administrative area are: residence halls, health service, advising international students, orientation of new students, conduct process, multicultural programs, bookstore, food service, Marbeck Center, religious activities, conferences, counseling and the Center for Career and Vocation.

 Cynthia Bandish, director